BruJu/AdventOfCode/README.md

 - `./run.sh` will run the last day
 - `./run.sh 0` will run every day
 - `./run.sh x` will run day x

+If two integers are provided, the first one is the year and the second one is the day

 **The standard way**
 - You can also compile with `make`.